sdbeng/ud036_StarterCode/README.md

 ## How to run the code

-To work on in project you need to install python
+To work on this project you will need to install python

 Steps
 1. Clone the project or download it to your computer